keikun17/kodigo/npm.md

     npm install -g <package-name> --save-dev

+Explanation of flags

+- --save: Package will be removed from your dependencies.

+- --save-dev: Package will be removed from your devDependencies.

+- --save-optional: Package will be removed from your optionalDependencies.

+Remove package

+    npm uninstall <package-name> [--save-dev|--save|--save-optional]

 When to use local vs global (from https://docs.npmjs.com/files/folders):

 - Local install (default): puts stuff in ./node_modules of the current package root.